petertorelli/iota_game/README.md

 1. Play One Turn - Causes the engine to play the next player's turn.
 2. Reset - Reset the board, reshuffle, and deal
 3. Autoplay Once - Causes the engine to finish the game
-4. Autoplay 10,000x - Autoplay a bunch of times
+4. Autoplay Forever - Play until clicking "Stop"

+Note that it does not render while autoplaying as it becomes progressively slower.

 Each time a game finishes, the scores, board side, and # of turns are reported on the left-hand side.

 # Running